yizhongzhang1989/yzLibrary/README.md

 ===================
 Author: Yizhong Zhang

-A header only library for easy developing graphics demos.
-I know nothing about lisence, but anyone can use this library.
+A template only library for easy development of OpenGL based demos.

 To use the library, all you need to do is to #include "yzLib/yz_lib.h" after all other necessary includes